 How to mirror Android screen via USB [Vysor]

-- Connect your device to PC via USB cable
+- Connect your device to your PC via USB cable

 - Allow USB debugging prompt on your Android